 With immense pleasure, I express my sincere gratitude, regards and thanks to Dr Ruchi Gajjar Assistant Professor, EC Department, Institute of Technology, Nirma University for her excellent guidance, invaluable suggestions and continuous encouragement at all the stages of my research work.
 Her interest and confidence in me were the reason for all the success I have made.
 I have been fortunate to have her as my guide as she has been a great influence on me, both as a person and as a professional.
-I would like to express my gratitude and sincere thanks to Dr Nagendra Gajjar, PG Coordinator of MTech Embedded Systems, Dr. Dhaval Pujara Professor and Head, Department of Electronics & Communication for guidance and encouragement during the project and the entire Department of Electronics & Communication, Nirma University for a great and memorable learning experience.
+I would like to express my gratitude and sincere thanks to Dr Nagendra Gajjar, PG Coordinator of MTech Embedded Systems, Dr. Usha Mehta Professor Head, Department of Electronics & Communication for guidance and encouragement during the project and the entire Department of Electronics & Communication, Nirma University for a great and memorable learning experience.

 It was a pleasure to be associated with Data Center and Communications Group - Software Programmable Acceleration AMD-Xilinx Inc. Hyderabad and I would like to thank the entire team.
-I would like to thank Mr. Sadanand Mutyala for continuous support and guidance throughout the course of the project.
+I would like to thank Mr. Sadanand Mutyala for continuous support and guidance.
 I would also like to thank Mr. Vidhumouli Hunsigida for mentoring and helping me throughout and your support and advice have helped in shaping my professional career.
 Mr. Prashant Malladi for mentoring and helping me with the project work.
 To acknowledge help taken from seniors is always a joy.
-I take this opportunity to convey sincere thanks to the whole team for their smiles and friendship making the life of Xilinx Inc. enjoyable and memorable.